kcech/sentilo-docs-test/docs/catalog_and_maps/administration_console.rst

 -  the *Permissions*\ tab allows to manage the permissions for other entities (applications or providers)
--  the *Active subscriptions* tab displays a list with all the active subscriptions for the current application (from version 1.5).
+-  the *Active subscriptions* tab displays a list with all the active subscriptions for the current application.

 The main properties of the *Details* tab are the following: